menschj/PGW4ERA5/README.md

 2) Regrid deltas to ERA5 grid: `python step_02_preproc_deltas.py regridding [...]`
 3) Modify ERA5 files: `python step_03_apply_to_era.py [...]`
 4) There may be some additional steps required for a specific limited-area model.
 For instance in COSMO, the deep soil temperature climatology has to be adjusted in the external parameters file. [postproc_cosmo](/postproc_cosmo/).
-5) After these steps, the limited-area-model-specific routine to convert ERA5 files to model initial and boundary conditions can be runusing the modified ERA5 files as input.
+5) After these steps, the limited-area-model-specific routine to convert ERA5 files to model initial and boundary conditions can be run using the modified ERA5 files as input.

 # References
 To acknowledge this software cite the following article:

 Brogli, R., Heim, C., Mensch, J., Sørland, S. L., & Schär, C. (2023).
 The pseudo-global-warming (PGW) approach: Methodology, software package PGW4ERA5 v1.1, validation and sensitivity analyses.
 Geoscientific Model Development, preprint. https://doi.org/10.5194/gmd-2022-167